-- I. Comprehensive cardiomyopathy panels (81439) are considered medically necessary when: - A. The member/enrollee has a diagnosis of cardiomyopathy, OR

-- B. The member/enrollee has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD), AND - 1.
+- I. Comprehensive cardiomyopathy panels (81439) are considered medically necessary when: - A. The member has a diagnosis of cardiomyopathy, OR - B. The member has a first-degree relative with sudden cardiac death (SCD) or sudden unexplained death (SUD), AND - 1.
 This relative's autopsy revealed unspecified cardiomyopathy (e.g., cardiomegaly or cardiomyopathy), OR - 2.
-This relative's autopsy did not reveal a cause of death and the heart is normal. - II.
+This relative's autopsy revealed an anatomically normal heart, AND - a) The autopsy did not reveal a cause of death. - II.
 Comprehensive cardiomyopathy panels (81439) are considered investigational for all other indications.

-Note: Multigene panels that are targeted to the cardiomyopathy phenotype observed are recommended by professional guidelines
+NOTE: Multigene panels that are targeted to the cardiomyopathy phenotype observed are recommended by professional guidelines